elijahjibben/wynncraft-rekindled-modpack/README.md

 ## Installation

 **IMPORTANT NOTE:** Due to filesize limitations on Modrinth, the Bobby config folder is hosted on the [GitHub releases page.](https://github.com/elijahjibben/wynncraft-rekindled-modpack/releases) For instructions to install it, please review the installation guide.\
-**Common Issues**\
--**Crashing**\
-Minecraft 1.21 is the first verion to use Java 21.
-If you experience a crash, make sure you are using Java 21.\
--**Menu is Glitchy/Clipping**\
-This is an common issue when first starting the pack.
-Try pressing CTRL + Alt + R to reload the menu.
-Unfortunately, in some scenarios it is impossible to fix this.

 <details>
 <summary>Installation Guide</summary>